 The pain and suffering of this world are temporary.
-God has created is using them to perform a good work in us.
+God has created us using them to perform a good work in us.

 God has a Plan for Me and You!

-Trusting God’s plan for my life may not be easy, but I am willing to try.
+Trusting that God has a plan for my life may not be easy, but I am willing to try.
 I am ready to humble myself and be open to whatever He has planned for me.